Examining your Walking Habits

 - Sockliner – the foam or other material lining the back part of the shoe from just behind the middle of the foot, around the heel and back the other side.

 - Rollbar – a strengthened reinforcement provided to the middle of the heel to resist roll to the inside or outside of the foot.
 It keeps the foot more stable and assists users with mild overpronation as well as underpronation and equally suited to normal foot types.
-Basically this provides what is commonly referred to as motion control.
+Basically, this provides what is commonly referred to as motion control.

 - Midsole Stability Devices – EVA is a cell structured foam of various rigidities used for the cushioning and comfort between the sole and footbed into which gel, air or other components to enhance cushioning are inserted.
 Often a shoe may have more rigid inserts added under the foot arch area to restrict twisting and deformation in order to increase arch support.
 These are the midsole stability devices.

-- Medial Post – Similar to midsole devices that strengthen and provide rigidity to the foot arch, medial posts are similarly more rigid pieces of material but inserted in midsole toward inside edge of the foot.
+- Medial Post – Similar to midsole devices that strengthen and provide rigidity to the foot arch, medial posts are similarly more rigid pieces of material but inserted in midsole toward the inside edge of the foot.
 The additional rigidity helps to stop the foot pronating quite so much and help over-pronators.
 Typically they are visible by color and run from the heel area to near the where the ball of your foot would sit.
-Shoes with these are labelled motion control
+Shoes with these are labeled motion control

 Walking Shoe Types